Usage¶

 but with one or more positional

-arguments, it will perform the specified sequence of actions on the active
+arguments, it will perform the given sequence of actions on the active

 window (or, depending on the command, on the desktop as a whole) and then exit.